owhite/balancing-robot-notes/DOCS/oct11_LQR_modeling.md

 ## Oct 11, 2025
-# Pendulum Model Validation – Continuation Session Prompt
+# Pendulum Model Validation

-## Context Recap -- of a system that failed:
+## Recap of a system that failed:

-For a while I tried working on a Python + Trimesh + PyBullet workflow to:
+Attempt: Python + Trimesh + PyBullet workflow to:
 - Calculate the **total mass**, **center of mass**, and **moment of inertia** for a pendulum assembly.
 - Export a **URDF** with correct joint reference alignment.
 - Generate a **JSON file** with all derived quantities for **LQR control** and **physics verification**.